raveberry/raveberry/docs/commands.md

 sudo scripts/system/connect_to_wifi # interactively create wpa_supplicant entry
 ```

+## Managing bluetooth
+Raveberry uses the `bluetoothctl` tool to manage bluetooth connections.
+It can also be used for manual configuration.

 ## The `scripts/` directory

 In the `scripts` directory you can find a collection of useful scripts for developing.